tandemai-inc/rdkit-mcp-server/README.md

 ## Evaluating with Promptfoo

 We have provided examples configurations for using [Promptfoo](https://promptfoo.dev/) to evaluate the quality of RDKit tool outputs and agent responses against various models.
-The `eval` directory contains example configs and test cases.
+The `evals` directory contains example configs and test cases.

 ### Install Promptfoo